CongducPham/LowCostLoRaGw/README.md

 Connect a radio module to your end-device
 =========================================

 To have an end-device, you have to connect a LoRa radio module to an Arduino board.
-Just connect the corresponding SPI pin (MOSI, MISO, CLK, CS/SS).
+Just connect the corresponding SPI pin (MOSI, MISO, CLK, CS/SS) and the RST pin.
 On the Uno, Pro Mini, Mini, Nano, Teensy the mapping is as follows:

 ```
        Arduino      Radio module